mlesniak/order-stock-services/README.md

 ## General remarks

-I've added a lot of design thoughts as dedicated comments marked via `REMARK` and separated via indentation and blank lines.
+I've added 46 design thoughts as dedicated comments marked via `REMARK` and separated via indentation and blank lines.

 - The order service is technically quite simple and does not contain many domain nor technical features, but shows how to implement the basic interservice communication as well as an integration tests (where the stock service is stubbed).